FabricMC/fabric-docs/develop/class-tweakers/enum-extension.md

 ## Making the Class Tweaker Entry {#making-the-class-tweaker-entry}

-If you are targeting a Minecraft enum, you can use a class tweaker entry to make the added entry appear in the target enum.
+If you are targeting a Minecraft enum, you can use a class tweaker entry to visibly modify the target enum in the decompiled source.

 To opt into this feature, remember to use Loom 1.16 or above, and to set the [file header version](../class-tweakers/index#file-format) to `v2`.